PhamQuocHuy1101/Character-independent-font-identification/README.md

-# transfer-learning-template
-The simple pytorch template for transfer learning
+# Character indendent for font identification